Han-Lin-zc/BlueJ.NaiveTicket/README.md

 * Edit the source of the `TicketMachine` class to make the change and then close the editor window.
 	* Do you notice a change in the class diagram?
+			The file is not complied anymore.
 	* What error message do you get when you now press the compile button?
+			Error(s) found in class.
 	* Do you think this message clearly explains what is wrong?
+			Yes it does because we did change the class.

 ### Exercise 2.8
 * Check whether or not it is possible to leave out the word `public` from the outer wrapper of the `TicketMachine` class.
+		It is possible to leave out the word 'public' from the outer wrapper of the 'TicketMachine' class.

 ### Exercise 2.9
 * From your earlier experimentation with the ticket machine objects within BlueJ you can probably remember the names of some of the methods – `printTicket`, for instance.
 	* Look at the class definition in Code 2.1 and use this knowledge, along with the additional information about ordering we have given you, to try to make a list of the names of the fields, constructors, and methods in the `TicketMachine` class.
 	* Hint: There is only one constructor in the class.
+			Fields - price, balance, total, ticketNumber.
+			Constructor(s) - TicketMachine
+			Methods - getPrice, getTicketNumber, getBalance, insertMoney.

 ### Exercise 2.10
 * Do you notice any features of the constructor that make it significantly different from the other methods of the class?
+		Constructor is responsible for putting each object of that class into a fit state to be used once it has been created.
+The constructor initializes the object to a reasonable state.

 ### Exercise 2.11
 * What do you think is the type of each of the following fields?